 According to Ayurveda, using mustard oil for body massage improves blood circulation, skin texture, and releases muscular tension.
 It also activates the sweat glands and hence helps in throwing out toxins from the body.
 As such, it acts as a natural cleanser.

 Speaking of diseases that are closely related to inflammation, gum disease is one of the most common.
 Serious cases of gum disease can even cause you to lose your teeth.
 You can prevent and treat gum disease by using mustard oil and salt as a rub for your gums.
 Gently rub a mixture of the oil and salt into your gums for about five minutes twice a day to treat periodontal disease.

 Relief from cough and cold

-Mustard oil has been an age-old ingredient for the treatment of cough and cold.
+One of the most traditional health benefits of Mustard oil is that it has been an age-old ingredient for the treatment of cough and cold.
 “This is because of its heating property that helps in clearing congestion from the respiratory tract.
 Mustard oil steam treatment is often recommended as a home remedy, and you can also rub about a teaspoon of it on your chest before sleeping to let it work its magic,” says Saumya Reddy, a Bangalore-based nutritionist.
 It is perhaps the very pungency that helps in clearing sinuses, much like wasabi.
 Another home remedy is to make a mixture of about one tablespoon warm mustard oil and two to three cloves of garlic and rub it on your feet.